openzipkin/b3-propagation/README.md

 The most common propagation use case is to copy a trace context from a client sending an RPC request to a server receiving it.

-In this case, the same trace IDs are used, which means that both the client and server side of an operation end up in the same node in the trace tree.
+In this case, the same span ID is used, which means that both the client and server side of an operation end up in the same node in the trace tree.

 Here's an example flow using multiple header encoding, assuming an HTTP request carries the propagated trace: